CONTACT

 • Fewer systemic side effects: Because SGB is a targeted injection, there is less risk of systemic side effects compared to other pain management treatments.

-In addition to CRPS and PTSD, SGB has also been used to treat other conditions such as angina, chronic pelvic pain, and phantom limb pain.
+In addition to CRPS and PTSD, SGB has been used to treat conditions such as angina, chronic pelvic pain, and phantom limb pain.
 SGB can be part of a comprehensive pain management plan that may include other treatments such as physical therapy, medication management, or counseling.

 SGB has several potential benefits over other pain management treatments, including its minimally invasive nature, targeted injection site, and low risk of systemic side effects.
 SGB can also provide effective pain relief for patients who have not responded to other pain management treatments, improving their quality of life and ability to perform daily activities.